Kimhyr/Kedit/README.md

 ### Disclaimer before THE MATH

-The mathematical notation used in the following equations does not use Big $O$ notation.
+The mathematical notation used in the following does not use Big $O$ notation.
 Instead, they use an adapted form of Big $O$ notation to be more explicit because Big $O$ notation omits important factors, such as, in this case, an allocation on the heap.